Reinforcement Learning to Rank Using Coarse-grained Rewards: Related Work

-In this work, we investigate the usage of coarse-grained labels, including session-level labels \cite{hu2018reinforcement} and SERP-level labels \cite{oosterhuis2018ranking}.
-Existing works mostly adopt fine-grained labels (document-level) to train LTR models.
-Explicit relevance judgements can be expensive to attain \cite{chapelle2009expected}.
-Works including \cite{joachims2007evaluating,joachims2017accurately,yadav2020fair} have been proposed to utilize implicit feedbacks in search sessions such as clicks, user dwell time and purchases.
-Although abundant labels can be generated from these implicit feedbacks, they still suffer from intrinsic bias including position bias, trust bias and quality-of-context bias.
-Various unbiased LTR algorithms have been proposed to mitigate these biases.
-Perhaps a better strategy is to bypass these intrinsic problems existed in fine-grained labels and use coarse-grained labels. \citet{oosterhuis2018ranking} make the attempt to train LTR model with SERP-level reward.
-Coarse-grained labels, however, are not limited to SERP-level labels.
-Other implicit feedbacks such as query reformulation, second search result page examination and user scroll patterns can also be seen as coarse-grained labels. \citet{hu2018reinforcement} propose to use session-level rewards to train reinforcement LTR model; they propose a session-level MDP to use user behaviors within session to dynamically rank items.
-However, as we have no access to real world search logs, we can not directly compare with their model.
-Instead, we use a similar approach as \cite{oosterhuis2018ranking}, i.e. to simulate SERP-level labels from document-level relevance judgements and utilize these simulated coarse-grained labels to train our LTR model.
-Our work can be further extended to utilize other coarse-grained labels discussed above.
+In this work, we aim to explore the effectiveness of using coarse-grained labels in training LTR models.
+Most existing LTR works focus on fine-grained labels, which are based on candidate-level relevance judgments.
+However, obtaining such explicit relevance judgments can be costly~\cite{chapelle2009expected,snow2008cheap}.
+To address this issue, some studies have proposed using implicit feedback from search sessions, such as clicks and purchases~\cite{joachims2007evaluating,joachims2017accurately,yadav2020fair}.
+While these implicit feedbacks can provide abundant labels, they suffer from inherent biases, including position bias, trust bias, and quality-of-context bias.
+To mitigate these biases, various unbiased learning to rank (ULTR) algorithms~\cite{joachims2017unbiased,ai2018unbiased,oosterhuis2018differentiable} have been proposed.
+An alternative approach is to bypass these inherent problems associated with fine-grained labels and use coarse-grained labels~\cite{ai2023metric}.
+For example, \citet{oosterhuis2018ranking} attempt to train LTR models with Search Engine Result Page-level (SERP-level) rewards. \citet{hu2018reinforcement} propose to use session-level rewards to train RLTR models, where they introduce a session-level MDP to rank items based on user behaviors within a session dynamically.
+In this work, since we do not have access to real-world search logs, we are unable to compare our model with theirs directly.
+Instead, we adopt a similar approach as~\cite{oosterhuis2018ranking}, which involves simulating listwise labels from candidate-level relevance judgments and utilizing these simulated coarse-grained labels to train our LTR models.
+It is worth noting that our work can be seamlessly extended to utilize other coarse-grained rewards or metrics discussed earlier.